 - Fire danger values related to past large or problem fires.

 - Critical local thresholds for temperature, humidity, wind speed, and fuel moistures associated with large or problem fires.

 Discuss the following ways to use the PocketCard:

-- Use it primarily before fires occur, before arriving to a fire.
+- Use it primarily before fires occur, before arriving at a fire.
 It is also useful during initial fire size-up, initial attack, and extended attack.

 - Use it to learn of critical thresholds that predict the potential for extreme fire behavior for the local area.
 Be aware that local critical thresholds may be occurring earlier in the season.

 - Use it to compare current and predicted local fire danger to historical local fire danger to enhance situational awareness.

 - Use it to track daily fire danger indices that gauge the potential for weather and fuels to support extreme fire behavior, and of the difficulty of control.

 - Use it to supplement local experience.

 - Use it as a point of reference for firefighters not familiar with the area represented by the card.

 - Put it in the pocket of all your firefighters and keep one in your fire vehicle.

 - Post it in dispatch.
 Use them in briefings.
 Provide them to incoming crews.

 - Do not use the PocketCard for site-specific fire behavior predictions and fireline actions or without an interpretive briefing.

 - Review definitions and implications of ERC (energy release component) and BI (burning index) values.